 January to July

 January through July of 2015 was quite a hectic period for me – the story of my life.
 I was extra busy with work – both during the spring semester and during the vacation months of January, February, and July with extra classes and projects – and I also managed to fit in a trip home during January.
 As I looked back on those months from a reading perspective, I had a sense that I didn’t read all that much.
 Certainly, not as many books as I should read.
 I remember in particular one month-long stretch towards the end of the spring semester in which I hardly touched my beloved Kindle.
-It still went everywhere with me, but it didn’t come out to play at all.
+It still went everywhere with me, but it didn’t come out to play much at all.

 Consequently, I was quite surprised just now to realize I had read more books than I had initially thought – 17 in total, although one only took a few minutes to read.
 When I find some time, I’ll write capsule reviews for each.
 Until then, here they are.
 Just under half were related to my interest in cults and totalitarian regimes, and the rest catered to my non-cult interests of music, science fiction/fantasy, history, and all things Stephen King.
 Sometimes, those cult and non-cult interests intersect.